binnes/cloud-native-toolkit/readme.md

 !!!Info
     Ideally you want to know the IP address your cluster will be assigned before it is created.
 On MacOS using hyperkit you can do this by looking at file /var/db/dhcpd_leases.
 Your machine will be allocated the next available IP address.
 If the file does not exist or is empty then you will be assigned 192.168.64.2.
 Use this address in the start command to reduce the bumber of manual fixes needed.

+### Start the Kubernetes cluster

+To create the minikube cluster, run the following command, adjusting the CPU and memory settings to match your configuration.
+You want to give the stack as much memory as possible to get good working performance.

 minikube start --addons=dashboard --addons=ingress --addons=olm --addons=metrics-server --addons=istio-provisioner --addons=istio --cpus=8 --disk-size=250g --memory=48g --embed-certs --driver hyperkit --insecure-registry 192.168.64.2:5000

 verify the cluster ip address with minikube ip

+!!!Info
+    This is now done in the ansible playbook
     Update catalog-operator Deployment in namespace olm to use image : ```quay.io/operator-framework/olm:v0.17.0```,  which fixes an out of memory crash

 Bring up the dashboard with command ```minikube dashboard```, switch to **All namespaces** and then highlight **Workloads** in the side menu.
 You shoud see all pods working